Skip to main content

 Overview

 MCP Blacksmith auto-detects authentication requirements from your OpenAPI specification’s securitySchemes and generates the appropriate handlers.
 You only need to provide credentials in the .env file.
-Each operation is mapped to its required authentication scheme.
+Each operation is mapped to its required authentication scheme via the Security Requirement object.
 The server automatically injects the correct credentials into every request.

 Supported authentication types